Photo of 14th street

 CAT–LP, MA

-She holds a Creative Arts Therapy Limited Permit from New York State and brings a unique blend of talk therapy and creative arts therapy to her clinical work.
-Her training includes working with individual clients at the NYU Center for Counseling and Community Wellbeing.
-Also, with experience supporting psychiatric patients with acute needs, her approach is relational, experiential, trauma-informed, and transformative.
+So Young Yang (she/her) enters the field as a second-career clinician, drawing on her extensive background working internationally as a filmmaker.
+Holding a Creative Arts Therapy Limited Permit from New York State, she brings a distinctive blend of talk therapy and creative arts therapy to her clinical work.
+Her foundational training includes providing individual therapy at the NYU Center for Counseling and Community Wellbeing, alongside valuable experience supporting psychiatric patients with acute needs at Bellevue hospital.

-Grounded in a deep understanding of how past experiences shape present life, So Young helps clients uncover new perspectives on their challenges.
-She creates a client-centered space where each session is tailored to the individual—integrating creative arts and somatic components within the framework of traditional psychotherapy.
+Her clinical approach is deeply relational, experiential, trauma-informed, and transformative.
+Grounded in a thorough understanding of how past experiences shape the present, So Young helps clients uncover fresh perspectives on current challenges.
+She cultivates a client-centered space where each session is uniquely tailored, integrating somatic practices and creative arts within the foundation of traditional psychotherapy.

 Works with individuals of all ages